crithead/misc-tools/service/README.md

 # Linux System Service

-An example template for a Linux daemon.
+An example template for a SysV-style Linux daemon.
+See daemon(7) for more about how to write a daemon.

 ## Installation